rnoeliab/WRF-GHG-Prepy/README.md

 - git clone "[https://github.com/rnoeliab/Inputs-WRF-VPRM.git](https://github.com/rnoeliab/Inputs-WRF-VPRM.git)"
 ```

-Next, let's go to [pys](https://github.com/rnoeliab/Inputs-WRF-VPRM/tree/main/pys) directory:
-- cd  Inputs-WRF-VPRM/pys/
+Thirdly,

+- Run the scripts from the "[libraries](https://github.com/rnoeliab/Inputs-WRF-VPRM/tree/main/pys/libraries/)" directory, following the following sequence:

+**NOTE**
-Every time we execute a python script we must be in the **"vprm-envs"** environment, therefore, we have to perform this step before starting to run the WRF-VPRM preprocessing.
+Every time we execute a python script we must be in the **"vprm"** environment, therefore, we have to perform this step BEFORE starting to run the WRF-VPRM preprocessing.

 ```
 a.
 Have Anaconda installed (https://github.com/rnoeliab/Installing_anaconda)
 b. conda env create -f environment.yml
-c. conda activate vprm-envs
+c. conda activate vprm
 ```

 ## 1. Biogenic Emissions